EaseDeFi/arCore/README.md

 This code has not been fully tested and is not audited.
 It is not on mainnet and will not be until testing is complete and multiple audits have been done.
 <br>
 <br>
-If you'd like to read more about Armor Core our documentation at https://app.gitbook.com/@armorfi/s/armor/products/arcore
+If you'd like to read more about Armor Core, its documentation is in the "ArCore: Smart Cover System" section of https://armorfi.gitbook.io/armor/